CriticalFlaw/FlawBOT/docs/modules/steam.md

 Commands for interacting with the Steam API.
-The prefix is `/steam`.

 ### connect
 Formats a server connection string into a link.